 In this park, you’ll find a museum rich with history and nature, restaurants, and gift shops to browse if you visit between May to October.
 You can also camp here in warmer months in one of the nine tent spots at the campground.

-You’ll also find the largest public telescope in the Southeast, great restaurants and shops, including Ye Olde Country Store, Snap Dragon, and Mountain Chef Bistro, just to list a few!
+You’ll also find the largest public telescope in the Southeast, and great restaurants and shops, including Ye Olde Country Store, Snap Dragon, and Cast Iron Kitchen, just to list a few!